San Jose, Nueva Ecija: Etymology

+Before the city was founded by the Spanish colonizers, it is known as Kabaritan, named for the plant commonly seen in the area.

 History

-San Jose, years before it became a town was a wilderness, a veritable hunting ground for wild animals by the inhabitants of its neighboring towns.
+Years before it became a town, San Jose was a wilderness and a veritable hunting ground of the inhabitants of its neighboring towns.
 The earliest inhabitants were known as Negritos (Baluga) headed by Kapitan Danding, a Negrito convert residing in Pinagcuartelan.
 These early inhabitants depended mostly on hunting and fishing for their livelihood.
-Some hunters from the neighboring towns found San Jose as a good place for settlers due to its wide and uncleared agricultural land.
+Some hunters from the neighboring towns considered San Jose to be a good place for settlers due to its wide and uncleared agricultural land.
 The first group of settlers made some clearings (kaingin) in the outskirts of the present town.

-Originally, San Jose was a part of the town Puncan, but later on, because of its nearness to Lupao, it was made a barrio of the latter.
+Originally, San Jose was a part of the town of Puncan, but later on, because of its nearness to Lupao, it was made a barrio of the latter.
 The early history of this town was coupled with the early history of Puncan and Lupao.
 Formerly, San Jose was known as the barrio of “Kabaritan” derived from barit, an Ilocano word for a plant that belongs to the rattan family.
 “Kabaritan” means the place where “barit” grows in abundance.

+Spanish colonial era

-On March 19, 1894, San Jose carved out its own course for on this date it became a full-fledged town, with an interim government headed by a Kapitan Municipal.
-“Kabaritan” (now known as San Jose) was made an independent town from Lupao and was named after Saint Joseph, the patron saint of the place.
+On March 19, 1894, San Jose became a full-fledged town, with an interim government headed by a capitan municipal.
+“Kabaritan” (now known as San Jose) was made an independent town from Lupao and was named after Saint Joseph, its patron saint.

+During the Spanish Regime, the barrio of Kabaritan was a municipal district of Lupao, headed by a Teniente Absoluto.
+Later, when Kabaritan was declared a town in 1894, the head was changed to a Capitan Municipal.
+The first appointed Capitan Municipal was Canuto Ramos, who served from 1894 to 1898.
+One of his remarkable achievements was the construction of an irrigation system which was later taken over and enlarged by the government (now the Talavera River Irrigation System) which irrigates vast ricefields as far as the towns of Muñoz and Talavera.

-Several years before the Philippine Revolution, the Ilocanos from Ilocos Region and some parts of Nueva Ecija, especially the towns of Santo Domingo, Muñoz and Lupao, as well as Pangasinenses of Pangasinan and northern Tarlac, came and plunged deep into the forest of Kabaritan, and cleared its wilderness.
+Several years before the Philippine Revolution, the Ilocanos from Ilocos Region and some parts of Nueva Ecija, especially the towns of Santo Domingo, Muñoz and Lupao, as well as Pangasinenses of Pangasinan and northern Tarlac, Tagalogs (including Batangueños) and Kapampangans, settled into the forest of Kabaritan, and cleared its wilderness.
 It was from this time then that the growth of the town really started.
-The progress of the town was through the enterprise, thrift, and hardihood of these settlers, headed by Canuto Ramos.

-During the Spanish Regime, the barrio of Kabaritan was a municipal district of Lupao, headed by a Teniente Absoluto.
-Later, when Kabaritan was declared a town in 1894, the head was changed to a Kapitan Municipal.
-The first man appointed as Kapitan Municipal was Canuto Ramos.
-He served from 1894 to 1898.
-One of his remarkable achievements was the Construction of an Irrigation System which was later taken over and enlarged by the government (now the Talavera River Irrigation System) which irrigates vast ricefields as far as the towns of Muñoz and Talavera.

-American occupation and the Commonwealth of the Philippines